mliew21396/remote-work/week-1/README.md

 # Week 1: Git, GitHub, and the Command Line

 **Welcome to Phase 0!** We hope you are excited to further your knowledge and begin integrating into the developer and DBC community.
 Please make sure you've completed the [Phase 0 prerequisites](https://github.com/Devbootcamp/phase-0-handbook/blob/master/phase-0-prerequisites.md) **before** getting started with the weekly challenges.
+Be sure to read the handbook thoroughly to get a clear understanding of expectations and how Phase 0 operates.

 Please keep track of how much time you spend on the required sections of Phase 0 challenges.
 We'll ask you for this information in your weekly submission forms (it's not enough to push your files to GitHub) to gauge whether we are giving too much, the right amount, or not enough work each week.